viacheslav-lasukov/PMBoK6/Tools and Techniques/Multicriteria Decision Analysis.md

 | ---- | ---- |
 | **Project** decisions | Choosing among different implementation scenarios or suppliers. |
 | **Product** decisions | Evaluating the life cycle cost, schedule, stakeholder satisfaction, and risks associated with resolving product defects. |
+## Criterias
+### Resources
+- **Availability**.
+Verify that the resource is available to work on the project within the time period needed.
+- **Cost**.
+Verify if the cost of adding the resource is within the prescribed budget.
+- **Ability**.
+Verify that the team member provides the capability needed by the project.
+- **Experience**.
+Verify that the team member has the relevant experience that will contribute to the project success.
+- **Knowledge**.
+Consider if the team member has relevant knowledge of the [[Customer]], similar implemented projects, and nuances of the [[project environment]].
+- **Skills**.
+Determine if the team member has the relevant skills to use a project tool.
+- **Attitude**.
+Determine if the team member has the ability to work with others as a cohesive team.
+- **International factors**.
+Consider team member location, time zone, and communication capabilities.
 ## Examples
 - Prioritization matrix